 w/ Ryan O’Neal, Tatum O’Neal, Madeline Khan, John Hillerman, Burton Gilliam, PJ Johnson, James N. Harrell, Noble Willingham, Yvonne Harrison, Randy Quaid, Hugh Gillin, Lila Waters, Jody Wilbur, Liz Ross, Ed Reed, Dorothy Price, Dejah Moore, Rosemary Rumbley

 The last in a string of classics for film demigod Bogdanovich, Paper Moon never went away.
 It earned its status in theaters as a top moneymaker, leading to an Oscar for Tatum O’Neal, then it aired on CBS in 1976 and cable thereafter to embed itself into the hearts of home viewers, as it did for me, and yet again it found new life on videocassette in 1980.
 It dramatizes choice parts of Joe David Brown’s Depression-era novel Addie Pray, relocating it from the Deep South to the lonely, weathered expanse of Kansas and Missouri—shot in b+w with a red filter and everything in focus.
 Moses Pray is a conman in a seersucker suit peddling Bibles to widows and, God working in mysterious ways, he manages to get stuck with a boyish, cigarette-smoking 9-year-old who just might be his daughter; they got the same jaw, as is noted.
 Ryan O’Neal, who’d just starred in Bogdanovich’s What’s Up, Doc?
-(1972), and his daughter Tatum (Bad News Bears, Little Darlings) seem absolutely natural together onscreen, like they must have been part-celluloid in real life.
+(1972), and his daughter Tatum (who went on to star in Bad News Bears, Little Darlings) seem absolutely natural together onscreen, like they must have been part-celluloid in real life.
 Madeline Khan, nominated for a Supporting Oscar, is equally immortal as the jiggling Miss Trixie Delight.
 Her 15-year-old black maid Imogene—perfectly cast non-actor PJ Johnson—says Miss Trixie puts out like a gum machine.
 Khan’s best line, which she was reluctant to say, is “Let Miss Trixie sit up front with her big tits.”
 Our unlikely heroes also cross paths with John Hillerman, famous as Higgins on Magnum P.I., playing both bootlegger and sheriff.
 Look for Randy Quaid as a wrassling hillbilly.
 It’s a road movie, really, and together Moses and Addie “keep veering.”
 Edited by Verna Fields (Medium Cool, Jaws).
 102 minutes with a faultless soundtrack.
 In 1974, by the way, Paper Moon was adapted into a short-lived TV sitcom with Jodie Foster as the boyish Addie Pray.

 Period Piece (2006) dir.
 Giuseppe Andrews